10 Best Reverse Logistics Companies for Efficient Returns Management in eCommerce in India in 2024

 Inadequate connectivity: To reach the customer to pick up the return is the first requirement for reverse logistics companies.
 The inability to cover a customer’s pin code can halt the backward supply chain before it even begins.
 In addition, poor roads and inadequate signage can slow down the pick-up partner in reaching the customer’s location and delay the order fulfillment process.
 More so, if the customer resides in another country, where different laws and regulations come into play, it can cause a big delay.

 Businesses must do some research before partnering with reverse logistics companies.
-Some important information that you should know has been listed below:
+Some important information that you should know in 2023 has been listed below:

 Previous experience: The businesses need to ensure that they tie up with those who have relevant experience or knowledge of the required operations.
 The retailer should know the reverse logistics companies’ expertise in working with similar industries, how long they have been operating, their success rate, geographical coverage, among other factors before signing up.